This is the Most Common Mistake People Make When Dealing With Conflict – And How to Overcome It

 A Better Way to Handle Conflict: Be Curious, Instead of Presumptive

 Chism covers the whole process of having difficult conversations in her course.
-A few best practices to follow before going into any difficult conversation are, according to Chism:
+But, according to Chism, a few best practices to follow before going into any difficult conversation are:

 Our brains, if left unchecked, have a tendency to focus on the negative.
 That applies to conflict – our instinct, sadly, is to tend to think the worst in the other person.

-To avoid this, you need to proactively manage the narrative inside your head.
+To avoid this, you need to proactively manage the narrative inside your head before going into this conversation.
 Rather than thinking the person you are conflicting with is acting maliciously, be more pragmatic and self-referential: “I need to find out what happened so I can fix it.”

-Along those lines, when looking to resolve a conflict with someone else, don’t approach a conversation with them thinking you already know what they’ll say.
+Along those lines, don't approach a difficult conversation thinking you'll already know what the other person will say.
 Instead, approach the conflict with an open mind, eager to learn why the other person acted that way.

 “Being a know-it-all closes off possibilities,” Chism said.
 “If you think you already know someone's motives, you won't try to understand them.”